Hkataya/JBPM-Task-Workflow/first-task/README.md

 # First Task

 An application review service developed with spring boot, and integrated with JBPM.
-Submitted as a code challenge for BOT.

 ## Requirements